skye2k2/clashjs/README.md

   * Move one step in its current direction. (`move`).
   * Turn into any of the four directions. (`north`, `east`, `south`, `west`).
   * Shoot. (`shoot`).
 * A player can shoot to try to destroy another player.
+If you send `shoot` and don't have ammo, it will no-op and waste your turn.
+Shooting impacts every enemy in front of you.
+If an enemy is on your same square, they will not be shot.
+But every enemy ahead of you for the entire remaining row or column will be killed in the direction you are facing.
 * A player can collect ammo in the moment it enters the square containing the ammo.
 New ammo may appear in any moment of the game.
 If ammo appears on your square, you will not collect it unless you move off and back on.

 **Note**: Please do not try and hack or break the game.
 There are ways to cheat and modify the game state or other players (not through the objects given to your `ai` function, but other means).
 We will try to review the bots as you PR them in, but please just stay within the rules.